 There are those places in NYC that just exude a classic experience: the old-school style of service with a bit of pomp, elegant vintage dishware and accoutrement, and a space with ample room to breathe.
 Thankfully, the new rendition of the restaurant formerly known as The Four Seasons maintains all of the above.

-There’s a lovely narrative on the history of the space on the website by Mimi Sheraton which kind of says it all, so do give it a glance before you head over to enjoy your time there.
+There’s a lovely narrative on the website that talks about the history of the space by Mimi Sheraton—which kind of says it all, so do give it a glance before you head over to enjoy your time there.

 The Grill, 99 e 52nd St (betw Park/Madison)